shiki-ta/shiki-ta.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Master student in ShanghaiTech University(VDI Center,YESAI Lab)under the supervision of Prof. Ye Shi, who is an expert in the field of Machine Learning.I will get my B.S.
+I am a Master student in ShanghaiTech University(VDI Center,YESAI Lab)under the supervision of Prof. Ye Shi, who is an expert in the field of Machine Learning.I get my B.S.
 Degree at China University of Petroleum(East China) under the supervision of Prof. Yunquan Song,who is an expert in the field of Statistics.

 My research interest includes Reinforcement Learning, Computer Vision and Big Data.